How to get from Puerto Princesa to Port Barton

 Puerto Princesa to Port Barton by Motorbike

-Motorbikes are also available for rent in Puerto Princesa.
+Motorbikes are available for rent in Puerto Princesa.
 This is a good option for the Puerto Princesa to Port Barton route if you prefer a more independent way of travelling.
 You can enjoy the rural sights and make a stop whenever you want.

 Where to rent?